ballerina-platform/ballerina-release/release-notes/swan-lake-beta1-release-note.md

 - Use included record parameters instead of the record type in the listener initialization

 ##### `http` Package
-- Improve the `http:Client` remote methods to support the contextually-expected type inference
+- Improved the `http:Client` remote methods to support the contextually-expected type inference
-- Change the configuration parameters of the listeners and clients to include the record parameters
+- Changed the configuration parameters of the listeners and clients to include the record parameters

 ##### `sql` Package
-- Added SQL Array Value type support and introduced new distinct array value types for identified SQL types.
+- Added the SQL Array Value type support and introduced the new distinct array value types for identified SQL types
-- Marked the `sql:Client` class as an isolated class.
+- Marked the `sql:Client` class as an isolated class

 ##### `websubhub` Package
 - Include the auth configuration to the WebSubHub publisher client configuration